Novum/vkQuake/readme.md

 make -f Makefile.w64a
 ~~~

-Both makefiles build against the bundled SDL3 by default; append `USE_SDL3=0` to build against SDL2 instead.

 If you are on Linux and want to cross-compile for Windows, see the `build_cross_win??.sh` scripts.

 ### Linux